aantron/ocaml.org/data/planet/ocamlpro/private-release-of-alt-ergo-100.md

 </ul>
 <h4>Bug Fixes</h4>
 <ul>
-<li>6 in the &quot;inequalities&quot; module of linear arithmetic
+<li>6 in the "inequalities" module of linear arithmetic
 </li>
-<li>4 in the &quot;formula&quot; module
+<li>4 in the "formula" module
 </li>
-<li>3 in the &quot;ty&quot; module used for types representation and manipulation
+<li>3 in the "ty" module used for types representation and manipulation
 </li>
-<li>2 in the &quot;theories front-end&quot; module that interacts with the SAT solvers
+<li>2 in the "theories front-end" module that interacts with the SAT solvers
 </li>
-<li>1 in the &quot;congruence closure&quot; algorithm
+<li>1 in the "congruence closure" algorithm
 </li>
-<li>1 in &quot;existential quantifiers elimination&quot; module
+<li>1 in "existential quantifiers elimination" module
 </li>
-<li>1 in the &quot;type-checker&quot;
+<li>1 in the "type-checker"
 </li>
-<li>1 in the &quot;AC theory&quot; of associative and commutative function symbols
+<li>1 in the "AC theory" of associative and commutative function symbols
 </li>
-<li>1 in the &quot;union-find&quot; module
+<li>1 in the "union-find" module
 </li>
 </ul>
 <h4>New OCamlPro Plugins</h4>
 <ul>
-<li>profiling plugin: when activated, this plugin records and prints some information about the current execution of Alt-Ergo every 'x' seconds: In particular, one can observe a module being activated, a function being called, the amount of time spent in every module/function, the current decision/instantiation level, the number of decisions/instantiations that have been made so far, the number of case-splits, of boolean/theory conflicts, of assumptions in the decision procedure, of generated instances per axiom, &hellip;.
+<li>profiling plugin: when activated, this plugin records and prints some information about the current execution of Alt-Ergo every 'x' seconds: In particular, one can observe a module being activated, a function being called, the amount of time spent in every module/function, the current decision/instantiation level, the number of decisions/instantiations that have been made so far, the number of case-splits, of boolean/theory conflicts, of assumptions in the decision procedure, of generated instances per axiom, ….
 </li>
 <li>fm-simplex plugin: when activated, this plugin is used instead of the Fourier-Motzkin method to infer bounds for linear integer arithmetic affine forms (which are used in the case-split analysis process).
 This module uses the Simplex algorithm to simulate particular runs of Fourier-Motzkin, which makes it scale better on linear integer arithmetic problems containing a lot of inequalities
 </li>